BrettWisniewski/Cipher-Machine-Frontend/README.md

 ## Contributing

-We welcome contributions from the open-source community!
+I welcome contributions from the open-source community!
 If you'd like to enhance the Full Stack Cipher Machine or report any issues, please create a pull request or submit an issue in the repository.

 ## License